 - Most peaches require a cold dormancy, but there are varieties labeled "low chill," like "Tropic Snow," and "Earligrande," which do better where winters are mild.

-- Don't pick the fruits until they are fully ripe, because peaches will not continue ripening off the tree.
+- Don't pick the fruits until they are fully ripe.
 Ripe fruits will easily pull off the tree with a slight twist.
-They should be starting to soften, but still somewhat firm, and have reached their full color (which will vary with varieties).
+They should be starting to soften, but still somewhat firm, and have reached their full color (which will vary depending on variety).

 - Patio peach trees only grow to about 3 feet tall and can be kept in containers.
 Gardeners in USDA Zones 4 and colder will need to give these winter protection.